 This safe setting can also be used to deliver the children from one parent to the other for visits.
 The exact service provided depends on the court order and the family's needs.

 Where can supervised visits take place?

-Supervised visits may occur at one of the access centres located in Prince Albert, Saskatoon or Regina.
+Supervised visits may occur at one of the access centres located in Regina or Saskatoon.
 A supervisor is present at these centres.